 FDA Journal

-Here is the applicable law.
+Here is the applicable FDA law for new dietary ingredient notifications.

 Sec.
 190.6 Requirement for premarket notification.